-Any professional working with people who may have or appear to a have a hoarding condition should ensure they complete the TWSAB Hoarding and Clutter Image Rating Assessment to decide what steps to take.
+Any professional working with people who may have or appear to a have a hoarding condition should ensure they complete the TWSP Hoarding and Clutter Image Rating Assessment to decide what steps to take.

-17. Multi Agency Hoarding Conference Meeting
+18. Multi Agency Hoarding Conference Meeting

 Multi Agency Hoarding Conference Meetings are a process to discuss and review the assessment.
-If necessary, a discussion can also be held at this meeting to decide if the person has capacity.
-The meeting can also provide a framework for professionals to formulate an action plan identifying appropriate agency responsibility for actions, review and re-evaluation of the action plan.
+If necessary, a discussion can also be held at this meeting to decide if the person has capacity to make specific decisions about being safe or managing their possessions.
+The meeting can also provide a framework for professionals to formulate an action plan identifying appropriate agency responsibility for actions, review and reevaluation of the action plan.